AudioKit/ROMPlayer/README.md

 You can fix file refrences with Logic.
 Or, if you're making Kontakt Libraries and then converting to EXS24 using something like [Chicken Systems Translator](http://www.chickensys.com/translator/), you can fix the file references by making sure you have everything checked properly on [this screen](http://www.chickensys.com/translator/documentation/options/fixreferences.html).
 And, a good tip is to run the file translating on the EXS24 files again once they are ALREADY in your app bundle folder (/Sounds/Sampler Instruments/).
 Sometimes I run the translator on EXS24 files twice for good measure.

 If this is driving you mad, this [thread](https://github.com/audiokit/AudioKit/issues/903) will help.

+Q: How did you make sounds loop and sustain?
+(See the 'TX Brass' sample instrument for example)

+A: Luckily, there is no extra code needed.
+The loop points are set in the EXS24 files.
+For the looping presets in FM Player, I used Kontakt to set loop points in the audio files.
+When I converted to EXS, the loop points remained.
+The same is done with velocity layers.
+Those are all set in the sample files (and not in code).

+Q: How many notes and layers should I sample for an instrument?

+A: This is up to you.
+Sampling is the part of the process where you really get to use your artistic vision and ears.
+For FM Player, every preset sound was sampled with different settings.
+Here's the challenge: iOS storage space is at a premium.
+A sample library that takes up more space is not always better.
+More samples could lead to artifacts or loop point mistakes.
+The key is to find the right balance between storage space and musicality.
+Sample too much, eat up storage space.
+Sample not enough, miss out on tone variations and introduce aliasing.

+Q: That makes sense.
+But, what's a good starting place for sampling settings?

+A: For many instrument/synth sounds, 3 or 4 velocity layers is a good compromise between sound quality and storage space.
+Please keep in mind that many instruments do not have a linear tone curve. i.e. You may have to sample at different velocity points for each sound to capture its essence.

+Q: Do you recommend Mainstage AutoSampler?

+A: If you are making instruments for your own purposes, it might do the trick.
+It may not achieve the quality for a commercial "pro-level" iOS instrument.
+Professional sound designers and sample library producers spend  as much time handcrafting, sampling, and fine-tuning sounds as developers spend writing code.
+If sampling is not your thing, you may want to partner with a talented sound designer.

+Q: I need help getting started.
+Can you Skype/help me?

+A: We are all volunteers.
+As we have many commitments, obligations, and projects, it is hard to find time for one-on-one assistance.
+Please do not be offended.
+For support, please visit [StackOverflow](https://stackoverflow.com/questions/tagged/audiokit?mixed=1) and tag your question “AudioKit”.
+We try to help where we can.
+Unfortunately, we do not have the bandwidth for phone or video support.
+By using StackOverflow it allows more people to benefit from your questions and answers.
+Thus, allowing us to help more people at once.
+We try to upvote and encourage all AudioKit questions.
+There is no shame with needing help or asking questions!
+You can often receive points on StackOverflow just for asking AudioKit related questions.

 ## Thanks and Credits